 The 2022 drill program was successful at establishing that the Wenot shear zone extends to the west and east of the new Wenot deposit, by at least 900 m and 400 m respectively, well outside of the previously mined area.
-These results indicate an exploration target with a size of at least 2.7 km long, by 450 m deep, by 200-300 m wide, with historical mining limited to only 1.5 km along strike.
+These results indicate an exploration target with a size of at least 2.8 km long, by 450 m deep, by 200-300 m wide, with historical mining limited to only 1.5 km along strike.

-In April 2022, the exploration team commenced an in-depth study of the historical drill data from the Gilt Creek deposit that represents the depth extension of the deposit mined by the Fennell pit.
-Iamgold completed a historical resource, based on the 46 holes totalling over 27,000 m they drilled in 2006-7 testing below the Fennell pit.
+The Gilt Creek deposit lies approximately 400m north of the Wenot deposit.
+Whereas the Wenot deposit is a shearhosted orogenic gold deposit, Gillt Creek is an intrusion hosted gold deposit, however the age and mineralogy of the two is consistent.
+At Gilt Creek, in April 2022, the exploration team commenced an in-depth study of the historical drill data that represents the depth extension of the deposit mined by the Fennell pit.
+Iamgold completed a historical resource, based on the 46 holes totalling over 27,000m, drilled in 2006-7 testing below the Fennell pit.
 The drilling confirmed that the gold mineralization hosted by the Omai quartz diorite stock continues below the Fennell pit and to depths of at least 967m below surface.
 The Fennell pit produced approximately 2.4 million ounces of gold between 1993 and 2005.
-The QP made an additional site visit and proceeded to undertake a resource estimate for the Gilt Creek deposit, which lies below the Fennell pit.